-Victims of trafficking, domestic violence and other serious crimes may apply for and receive CCPG.
+Victims of trafficking, domestic violence and other serious crimes may apply for and receive the California College Promise Grant (CCPG).

 Assembly Bill 540 Students

 Assembly Bill 540 (AB540) allows qualified students to be exempt from paying out-of-state tuition at public colleges and universities in California.
 Contact your Admissions & Records Office to determine if you qualify under this classification.